jbox-web/action_form/README.md

 ### has_many: Rendering

-Action Form will expose the collection using the `speakers` method.
+ActionForm will expose the collection using the `speakers` method.

 ```erb
 <%= form_for @conference_form |f| %>